-I won’t describe the next four years in great detail; suffice to say that with each yes I gave Him, He gave me grace in greater measure.
+Over the next four years, with each yes I gave Him, He gave me grace in greater measure.
 I still tried to twist and turn away from this calling at times, but the one thing I just couldn’t seem to get away from was a growing love for Jesus.
-He melted all my defences one by one to the point that when I eventually gathered up my courage and said my big YES, it was the most incredibly thrilling and exciting feeling.
+He melted all my defences one by one to the point that I eventually worked out that God wanted me to live in community and become the first brother of COLW in 2009.